References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 The exception to this requirement are Temporary Operating Instructions (TOIs), which do not require ATM change notification form SRG 1430 to be completed.

-Changes to the functional system require prior approval as follows:
+Changes to the functional system will require prior approval before implementation and may be subject to review:

 The functional system is defined as 'a combination of procedures, human resources and equipment including hardware and software organised to perform a function within the context of Air Traffic Management/Air Navigational Services (ATM/ANS) and other ATM network functions' and can be broken down as follows: